Baylor-SEII-Projects-Fall-2024/pet-adoption-f24-team-3/mock-data/README.md

 [back to top](#generating-mock-data-and-populating-our-database)

-Somewhere near the bottom of the file we can see variables defined for the number of each instance to generate.
+In `generate.py` we can see variables defined for the number of each instance to generate.

 ```py
 # NUMBER OF GENERATIONS